RATTIKIN. The name is synonymous with commercial and residential real estate law in the State of Texas.

 Attorney at Law

-Bonnie Cochran is a licensed Escrow Officer with 18 years experience in real estate legal documentation and title insurance closings.
-Bonnie specializes in real estate, probate, wills and trusts, business formation and escrow closings.
+Bonnie Cochran has over 19 years’ experience in real estate legal documentation and title insurance closings.
+Bonnie specializes in non-title closings, escrows, and general real estate and transactional law.

 Jessica Fernandez serves as legal assistant for the firm, specializing in legal documentation and title/document review for 9 title closing offices across the area.